Pilots

 Animal communication is the intuitive, two-way exchange of information between humans and animals on a telepathic level.
 Experienced animal communicators can telepathically connect with animals to understand their thoughts, emotions, and needs—and to share messages with them in return.

-Information the staff can use to reduce the animals’ stress while in the shelter.
+Information the staff can use to reduce an animals’ stress while in the shelter.

-• By way of example, a blind dog (named Chance) was exhibiting agitation, especially at night.
-The organization asked the dog “what could they do to help him feel him more comfortable in the kennel.”
-The dog provided several suggestions which were then posted on his kennel for volunteers to see.
-See Chances story
+• For example, a blind dog named Chance was exhibiting agitation, especially at night.
+The organization asked Chance “what could they do to help him feel him more comfortable in the kennel.”
+Chance provided several suggestions which were then posted on his kennel for volunteers to see.
+Chance’s story

-Information about the animals’ preferences for their forever home and people to facilitate adoptions.
+Information about an animals’ preferences for their forever home and people to facilitate adoptions.

-Information about the animals’ perspective when it is “returned” in order to facilitate a better match the next time.
+Information about an animals’ perspective when it is “returned” in order to facilitate a better match the next time.

 • For example, Blackie was returned one day after his adoption with the comments that “he was reactive toward them and wasn’t a good fit.”
-The organization asked the dog, “about his experience with the adopter and what his ideal home would be.”
-The dog responded to both questions.
-See Blackie’s story
+The organization asked Blackie, “about his experience with the adopter and what his ideal home would be.”
+He responded to both questions.
+Blackie’s story

-Information related to why the animal is reactive or aggressive to help staff make decisions about care.
+Information related to why an animal is reactive or aggressive to help staff make decisions about care.

-Information related to the animals’ body/health to help staff make decisions to provide relief.
+Information related to an animals’ body/health to help staff make decisions to provide relief.

-Information abut the animal’s sociability with other animals and with people.
+Information about an animal’s sociability with other animals and with people.

-Information to reassure the animal about shelter routines and care.
+Information to reassure an animal about shelter routines and care.

-Information to prepare the animal for events such as “meet and greets” with potential fosters or adopters.
+Information to prepare an animal for events such as “meet and greets” with potential fosters or adopters.

 No. Neither Giving Animals Voice nor the communicators provide advice or make suggestions about how the organization should care for the animals.

-Specifically, the communicators job is 1) to ask the questions the organizations wants asked; 2) to convey information that the organizations want to convey to the animals; and 3) to relate ALL information received to the organization during the session.
+Specifically, the communicators job is 1) to ask the questions the organizations want asked; 2) to convey information that the organizations want to convey to the animals; and 3) to relate ALL information received from the animal to the organization during the session.

 The Pilot projects allow organizations to experience animal communication and to decide for themselves if animal communication can benefit the animals while in care AND can be an innovative tool for caregivers.
-By collecting and sharing the organizations’ survey data and feedback the Pilot projects can benefit other organizations and can help to develop practices, processes to benefit animals in care and their caregivers.
+By collecting and sharing the organizations’ survey data and feedback, the Pilot projects can benefit other organizations and can help to develop practices and processes to benefit animals in care and their caregivers.

 Giving Animals Voice intends to expand our Pilots to more organizations and to continue to make providing animal communication sessions easier and more impactful.
-We invite interested organizations and communicators to apply to participate in future Pilots.
+We invite interested organizations and communicators in the US and Canada to apply to participate in future Pilots.

 What to expect as a participating organization: